-Bea continues the book by covering different areas we all deal with in life and how they can lend themselves to a zero-waste lifestyle.
-Beauty, Kitchen, Shopping, Cleaning, Clothes, and more.
+Bea continues the book by covering different areas we all deal with in life and how they can lend themselves to a zero-waste lifestyle- beauty, kitchen, shopping, cleaning, clothes, just to name some.
 There are some great tips, and it’s even more inspiring just to know what one can do to be zero-waste and how much simpler we can live so we can focus more on what matters.

 Modern plastics and other synthetic materials weren’t even invited yet.
 Materials were largely made of natural things and were reused.
 Back then thing’s weren’t as disposable, as an incredible amount of things are today.
 Coffee stirrers for example are used for a second and then thrown away.

 From this book, I’ve taken opportunities to create less waste in my home.
 Although I do shop in the bulk isle at my grocery, I’m going to be more diligent about taking my own reusable containers in lieu of getting a new one from the store each time (plastic container or plastic baggie).
-Most of my waste comes from food packaging, tissue, and the kitty’s litter box.
-I already compost, so food waste has become an asset in my home instead of a burden.
+Most of my waste comes from food packaging.
+I already compost, so food waste has become an asset in my home instead of waste.

 I could reduce my waste a good amount by composting tissue that’s put in the trashcan.
 I reuse some dryer lint by creating ‘fire starters’ which consists of filling old toilet paper tubes with the dryer lint that we use for the outside fire pit.
 I’ve tried composting dryer lint (and the vacuum canister), and found it decomposes slower than the food waste, so I don’t compost it.
-I believe it’s because it has a lot of synthetic particles and also pet hair.
-This could be composted in a different space from the food waste however.
+I believe it’s because it has a lot of synthetic particles.

 I have a lot more recycling each month than I do trash, about twice the amount or more.
-I don’t have recycling pickup, so having so much recyclables is a nuisance to port somewhere else.
+I don’t have recycling pickup, so recycling takes extra work to take it somewhere else.
 Recycling at my house includes, food cans including the cat’s canned food, food boxes, paper, junk mail, glass bottles from juice, and sometimes litter jugs.
 I reuse any newsprint or paper bags I get in the compost, even though it’s rare.
 I don’t buy milk and rarely drink alcohol, which are items that can add to the volume of a recycling bin.
 I recycle my #4 and other higher numbered plastics to Whole Foods where they send them off to be recycled.